yuja/jj/docs/config.md

 `jj git init` and `jj git clone` commands should create colocated repositories by default.
 By default, `git.colocate` is set to `true`.

-See [Co-located Jujutsu/Git repos](git-compatibility.md#co-located-jujutsugit-repos) for more information.
+See [Colocated Jujutsu/Git repos](git-compatibility.md#colocated-jujutsugit-repos) for more information.

 ### Default remotes for `jj git fetch` and `jj git push`